tbal999/a_linked_list/README.md

 print - lets you print the list rprint - lets you print the list in reverse from a selected index.

-it's a bit buggy!
-Would like some help.